Fractonic Berezinskii-Kosterlitz-Thouless transition from a renormalization group perspective: Monopole Effects

-We thus conclude that the fractonic UV properties of the model are not destroyed by a dangerously irrelevant cosine operator when flowing to the IR.
-Note that the vanishing integral that leads to Eq.~\eqref{fehueiuh001010} is not specific to fractonic theories, because the vanishing relies only on the quartic nature of the correlation function that remains after the third dimension is integrated out in Eq.~\eqref{ee092092}.
-This means that for two-dimensional theories with quartic dispersion, such as the vector sine-Gordon model \cite{Zhai_2019}, which describes dislocation-induced melting of two-dimensional crystals \cite{Kosterlitz_1973,kthny1,kthny2,kthny3}, a similar argument can preclude dangerously irrelevant cosine operators.
+Therefore, the simple cosine operator is not in fact dangerous in that it does not generate terms which destroy the fractonic UV properties of the model.
+Note that the vanishing of $\gamma (b)$ relies only on the quartic nature of the correlation function that remains after the third spatial and momentum dimensions are integrated out in eq.~\eqref{ee0920921}.
+This means that for two-dimensional theories with quartic dispersion, such as the vector sine-Gordon model \cite{Zhai_2019}, which describes dislocation-induced melting of two-dimensional crystals \cite{Kosterlitz_1973,kthny1,kthny2,kthny3}, a similar argument precludes dangerously irrelevant cosine operators.
+The vanishing of the correction to the quadratic derivative term in the vector sine-Gordon model can also be derived using dimensional regularization in the same spirit as in the two-dimensional sine-Gordon model \cite{yanagisawa}.